How to avoid scope creep

 Scope Creep is preventable and fixable, but it can still happen.

-If you need the freelancer to do more work, speak with the freelancer.
-If they are available to work, you’ll need to agree a new contract.
+If you need the freelancer to do more work, speak with them to see if they’re available to work and if you’ll need to update their contract.

 It’s one thing to have project scope creep, but expecting a professional to do extra work for free is pure creep territory and needs to be avoided at all costs.